-The teaching of Literacy programmes will be using a balanced approach including the teaching of foundational literacy skills.
-Regulation 9(1)(a)
+The teaching of Literacy and Mathematics programmes will be using a balanced approach including the teaching of Structured Literacy and Structured Mathematics skills.
+Student progress and achievement will be accelerated.

 What do we expect to see by the end of the year?